bentoml/BentoML/docs/source/concepts/model.rst

         .. note::

-            You can export models to and import models from external storage devices, such as AWS S3, GCS, FTP and Dropbox.
-For example:
+            Model can be exported to or import from AWS S3, GCS, FTP, Dropbox, etc. For
+            example:

             .. code:: python

                 bentoml.models.import_model('s3://my_bucket/folder/my_model.bentomodel')

     .. tab-item:: Push / Pull

-        If you :doc:`have access to BentoCloud </bentocloud/how-tos/manage-access-token>`, you can also push local models to or pull models from it.
+        If your team has `Yatai <https://github.com/bentoml/Yatai>`_ setup, you can also push local Models to Yatai, it provides APIs and Web UI for managing all Models created by your team and stores model files on cloud blob storage such as AWS S3, MinIO or GCS.

         .. code:: python